react-static/react-static/README.md

   // resolve an array of route objects.
 It is also passed a `dev`
   // boolean indicating whether this is a production build or not.
   getRoutes: async ({dev}) => [{
-    path: '/' // A route object requires a `path` string
+    path: '/', // A route object requires a `path` string
     component: 'src/containers/Home', // specify the path of a react component that will render this route }, {
     path: '/blog',
     component: 'src/containers/Blog',
-    children: [{ // It can also contained nested routes
+    children: [{ // It can also contain nested routes
       path: '/post-1',
       component: 'src/containers/Post',
       // getProps is an asynchronous function that is passed the